sgorsten/json/README.md

 # TODO

 * Better support for mutable values
-* Decide whether to keep or deprecate gcc 4.8 and earlier workaround for missing <regex>
+* Decide whether to keep or deprecate gcc 4.8 and earlier workaround for missing regex implementation
 * Validate + prettyprint sample
 * Unit tests